SentometricsResearch/sentometricsresearch.github.io-source/content/download/EPU/index.md

 title: EPU
 ---

-- Algaba, A., Borms, S., Boudt, K., Borms & S., Van Pelt, J. (2020). **The Economic Policy Uncertainty Index for Flanders, Wallonia and Belgium**.
-[Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3580000)
+- Algaba, A., Borms, S., Boudt, K., van Pelt, J. (2020). **The economic policy uncertainty index for Flanders, Wallonia and Belgium**.
+Bank- en Financiewezen digitaal 2020/6.
+[Link](https://www.financialforum.be/nl/articles/economic-policy-uncertainty-index-flanders-wallonia-and-belgium) [Preprint](https://doi.org/10.2139/ssrn.3580000)

 The data is made available for academic research.
 By downloading the data you agree to the following rules.